sruthi0107/Detection-of-Parkinsons-Disease/README.md

 3) Run the following command- `python index.py`
 4) Copy and paste the link generated in your browser- `http://127.0.0.1:5000/`

-#### NOTE: Ensure that you have [pip](https://pip.pypa.io/en/stable/installing/) installed in your system along with the following commands-
+#### NOTE: Ensure that you have [pip](https://pip.pypa.io/en/stable/installing/) installed in your system.
+Also ensure that you have run the following commands in your terminal-
 1. `pip install sklearn`
 2. `pip install numpy`
 3. `pip install imutils`